Coronavirus (COVID-19) Update

 The fourth bipartisan coronavirus emergency response supplemental funding bill provided a total of $484 billion, primarily focused on helping small businesses during the coronavirus outbreak.
 The bill also provides funding for hospitals and health care providers and for testing capabilities.
 A fact sheet on the Paycheck Protection Program & Health Care Enhancement Act is available here.

 The COVID relief bills created several programs to help support small businesses:

 - The Paycheck Protection Program (PPP) provides forgivable loans to eligible small businesses and nonprofit organizations.
 A second round of PPP loans is available to eligible small businesses and nonprofits that meet certain size and revenue loss requirements.
+The application deadline is May 31.
 Detailed information on eligibility, forgiveness, and how to find a lender is available here.

 State and Local Funding (Coronavirus Relief Fund)